bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- {width="6.0in" height="3.3807688101487314in"} -->

-Let\'s see, do one last one, a laptop.
+Let&apos;s see, do one last one, a laptop.
 Depending on which type of platform people are using.

-So now that you know some quick and easy ways to review the responsiveness of existing sites, it\'s a really good idea for you to go out and get that feel for what you think looks really good, or sometimes even more importantly, what you think you want to avoid on your site.
-Go ahead and have some fun and mock your friends if their sites aren\'t responsive.
-Don\'t worry, yours will be.
+So now that you know some quick and easy ways to review the responsiveness of existing sites, it&apos;s a really good idea for you to go out and get that feel for what you think looks really good, or sometimes even more importantly, what you think you want to avoid on your site.
+Go ahead and have some fun and mock your friends if their sites aren&apos;t responsive.
+Don&apos;t worry, yours will be.

 ## Week1-04.
 Benefits of Responsive Design

 Hi everybody.
-Today, let\'s talk about some of the benefits of responsive design.
+Today, let&apos;s talk about some of the benefits of responsive design.

 First thing we need to realize is that responsive design means different things to different people.
-We\'re going to talk about three different options that people often use, and why the responsive web design that we\'re going to adopt has its true benefits.
+We&apos;re going to talk about three different options that people often use, and why the responsive web design that we&apos;re going to adopt has its true benefits.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 30.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->